- What’s in Umbraco 8.13?

 That’s not all, the release contains even more than what is listed above.
 You’ll find updates and fixes to the API, accessibility improvements, UI tweaks and even a couple of translation updates, so there is plenty to look forward to in the release.
 You can find the full list of features, improvements and fixes in the release notes.

 The dependency on HTML Sanitizer has been removed and is marked as a breaking change.
-This was introduced in Umbraco 8.8 so shouldn’t be too much of an impact.
-If you are coding against the dependency make sure to add it yourself.
+This was introduced in Umbraco 8.8 so hopefully, there won't be an impact (e.g. coding against the dependency) but do let us know if you encounter anything during testing.

 As always, installation and release notes can be found on Our: https://our.umbraco.com/contribute/releases/8130